deakinmt/entsoe_outage_models/README.md

 [x] check if vvmult should be used
 [x] checksums on all country outputs
 [ ] checksums on intermediate outputs (e.g., vvmult)
+[ ] exploring the flat period GB Xmas 2017
-[ ] exploring the errors in GB data
+[x] exploring the errors in GB data
-[ ] exploring the negative values in the IE data
+[x] exploring the negative values in the IE data
 [x] exploring discontinuity in DE, NL data
 [ ] saving the individual generator outages sparse matrix [x] saving the output data for re-use